dm03514/blog/project-management/temporal-graphs-and-constructing-your-own-reality/README.md

 ## Temporal graphs

-Temporal Graphs with respect to business and reality are ways to reason about causality.
+Temporal Graphs provide a way to reason about causality.
 Every action made creates new actions.
 Have you ever read a choose your own adventure book?
 Most pages are left with a choice, and each choice either opens up the possibility to make more choices or lose choices.

 Consider a case where you had an option to walk to work ~30 minutes, or drive to work ~20 minutes unless you hit traffic.
 You choose to drive because you worked out extra hard last night.